MVX-TKYC/.github/profile/README.md

 ## Overview

 TKYC is an on-chain analysis solution, leveraging artificial intelligence.
 With any address, we can determine the type of user it belongs to.

+All of our content created for the hackathon can be accessed on [this Notion page](https://mathis-skipper.notion.site/TKYC-Block-AI-Labs-Submission-a4ebc7fd2d1247c5b6c327c9d5a9be2a?pvs=4), including videos, pitch decks, business cases, and more.

 ## Where can I start reviewing this project?